sachatholl/HCCBench/README.md

 8) Standard Deviation of Transit Time: This is the standard deviation of the transit times for all packets.
 9) Packet Loss: The number of packets sent but not received.
 10) Throughput: This is the total number of bits received divided by the total time to receive them.
-Error rate: This is the number of packets received with errors divided by the total number of packets received.
+11) Error rate: This is the number of packets received with errors divided by the total number of packets received.

-11) Bandwidth: If you have done enough tests, including unsuccessful network tests with very high packets and very short intervals, you can estimate the maximum data transfer rate over the network.
-It can be calculated as the total number of bits sent or received divided by the total time.
+12) Bandwidth: If you have done enough tests, including unsuccessful network tests with very high packets and very short intervals, you can estimate the maximum data transfer rate over the network.
+It can be calculated as the total number of bits sent or received
+    divided by the total time.

-12) Runtime distribution: Create a histogram of the transit times of all packets to visualize the distribution.
+13) Runtime distribution: Create a histogram of the transit times of all packets to visualize the distribution.
-13) Packet Size Distribution: Analyze the distribution of packet sizes at both the sender and receiver side.
+14) Packet Size Distribution: Analyze the distribution of packet sizes at both the sender and receiver sides.
-14) Create a time series plot of all packet transit times to identify any current trends or periodic patterns.
+15) Create a time series plot of all packet transit times to identify any current trends or periodic patterns.
-15) Jitter analysis: Jitter refers to the variation in latency across a network.
+16) Jitter analysis: Jitter refers to the variation in latency across a network.
 In other words, it is the variation in the time it takes packets to get from one point to another.

 # Stuff you cannot do with it for Analysis